annotationsatharvard/catcha/docs/installation/index.md

 # Deployment

-## Stop tomcat7 server
+Stop tomcat7 server
 ```
 $ sudo service tomcat7 stop
 ```

-## Configure Tomcat
-You will likely encounter OutOfMemoryErrors with Tomcat's default memory settings.
+NOTE: You will likely encounter OutOfMemoryErrors with Tomcat's default memory settings.
 Therefore, we usually add a file (`/usr/share/tomcat7/bin/setenv.sh`) that is invoked by the Tomcat startup script and is used to control the amount of memory allocated to your instance of Tomcat.
 A very basic `setenv.sh` will look like this:
 ```
 export CATALINA_OPTS="-Xms512m -Xmx512m -XX:MaxPermSize=256m"
 ```